ykim79/BSE_Yuju_Portfolio/index.md

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<<iframe width="560" height="315" src="https://www.youtube.com/embed/TOilmYLB7iM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>></iframe>

-For your second milestone, explain what you've worked on since your previous milestone.
-You can highlight:
-- Technical details of what you've accomplished and how they contribute to the final goal
-- What has been surprising about the project so far
-- Previous challenges you faced that you overcame
-- What needs to be completed before your final milestone
+- My second Milestone was to incorporate at least 3 third-party modules for my smart mirror.
+I did this by updating my config.js file.
+- I had to pull clones of third-party modules from GitHub in order to add them to my mirror, and I am glad to report that it was a huge success.
+- My main grief with this part of the project had to be the installation itself for the modules, because when I added them to my modules folder, the app for MagicMirror2, Electron, would not launch and instead blast me with errors.
+- The solution for this was to install the modules on both the modules folder of the smart mirror as well as on the main MagicMirror software itself.
+After I did this, Electron resumed working and everything worked well.

 # First Milestone